Festive Finances: How to Save Money This Christmas

 How much do we spend on a typical Christmas?

 A lot.
 That’s the short answer.
-For the long answer, the Australian Retailers Association (ARA)’s data shows Christmas 2022 was a record-breaking year in sales, with Aussies spending $74.5 billion in the lead-up to Christmas.
+For the long answer, the Australian Retailers Association (ARA)’s data expects a $69.7 billion boost in retail sales during the six-week peak season leading up to Christmas, which is a 2.7% increase on last year’s figures.

 Christmas spending by category